Lonewolfenrir/FunSec/README.md

 ## Options ##

 ```
+General Options:

 	-d DIR,		Input directory (for multiple files).
 	-f FILE,	Input file.
 	-o OUTPUT,	Output directory.
--w N,		Threshold number for the program WolfPsort 0.2.
-N must be in the range 1-30, the default value is 17.
--p N,		Runs the script in parallel with N jobs, which makes it faster.
+	-p N,		Runs the script in parallel with N jobs.
+The number of jobs is the same as the number of CPU cores.
+Using "0" will run as many jobs in parallel as possible.
+When in doubt use "-p 100%".
 GNU Parallel must be installed.

-When in doubt use -p 100%.
+WolfPsort 0.2 Options:

+	-w N,		Threshold value for WolfPsort 0.2.
+N must be a integer in the range 1-30.
+The default value is "17".

+SignalP 4.1 Options:

+	-c N,		N-terminal truncation of input sequences.
+The value of "0" disables truncation.
+The default is 70 residues.
+	-m N,		Minimal predicted signal peptide length.
+The default is 10 residues.
+	-x N,		D-cutoff value for SignalP-TM networks.
+N must be in the range 0-1.
+To reproduce SignalP 3.0's sensitivity use "0.34".
+The default is "0.5".
+	-y N,		D-cutoff value for SignalP-noTM networks.
+N must be in the range 0-1.
+To reproduce SignalP 3.0's sensitivity use "0.34".
+The default is "0.45".
+	-n,		The SignalP-noTM neural networks are chosen.

+Miscellaneous:

 	-h,		Displays this message.
 	-v,		Displays version.

-The options -d or -f and -o and their respective arguments must be specified.
+The options -d or -f and -o and their respective arguments are mandatory, the rest of the options are optional.
+For more information read the README.md file.
 ```

 ## Citation ##